 Co-design with kids

-The project is funded through a NWO-NRO grant from 1015 to 2019 and is executed with 12 scientific and business/public partners.
-You can follow our activities on facebook.com/codesignwithkids.
+The project was funded through a NWO-NRO grant from 1015 to 2019 and was executed with 12 scientific and business/public partners.
+For scientific results, see ‘Publications’; for the Toolbox, see www.tudelft.nl/codesignkids (English) or www.tudelft.nl/tourturn (Dutch).

 The ProFit project explored fieldlab approaches to innovation in play, exercise and sports.
 In this project I cooperated with four Universities, five municipalities and business partners.
 It focused on stimulating innovation in physical play and exercise through bringing industry, end users, city planners and other stakeholders together.
 We set up the Delft FieldLab Play and Exercise and conducted product ideation sessions with end users and creative professionals, user studies, product tests and more.
 Our main scientific aim in this project was to develop and assess ways for children to be properly involved, leading to Fenne van Doorn’s approach of children as Co-researchers.